mvg-fi/roadmap/README.md

 v1:
 - Based on mvm, backed by smart contract
-- Open source， proven to be secure
+- Open source, proven to be secure
 - Support single coin liquidity

 v2: